 Work on the new organ shop begun, including rehabilitation of space and installation of woodworking machines and a restroom/shower.

-June: Lord & Taylor closes.
-August: Macy’s takes over operations and reopens Store after extensive renovation.
+May 13: Lord & Taylor closes.
+August 2: Macy’s takes over operations and reopens Store after extensive renovations.

 Gift of Wurlitzer Organ from Smithsonian Institution announced by Brantley A. Duddy.